-- Select a publisher for printing and distribution. - Establish financial charges for publishing your book and authorize a mutually agreeable contract between the author and publisher. - Publisher will edit for content.
+- Select a publisher for printing and distribution. - Establish financial charges for publishing your book and authorize a mutually agreeable contract between the author and publisher. - Edit for content.
 This usually requires several passes with both the editor and author to complete the process.
+If your book will have an index, it cannot be created until the final interior of the book is laid out with page numbers. - Publisher will next complete copy editing for spelling, grammar, punctuation, and manual generation of indexes, often prepared by the author, once the interior layout of the book is finalized.
+No revision other than typo corrections should be needed after this point.

+2 An ISBN is a world-wide unique number for a book.
+They are purchased through an international coordination process.
+Different editions such as hardback, paperback, and electronic book version must have different numbers.
+A portion of the number allows anyone to identify the book publisher.

-If your book will have an index, it cannot be created until the final interior of the book is laid out with page numbers.\ - Publisher will next complete copy editing for spelling, grammar, punctuation, and manual generation of indexes.
-No revision other than typo corrections should be needed after this point. - Finalize the book title and subtitle. - Author and publisher review final contents of the book interior. - Secure another author to write a foreword for your book, receive it, and edit it for inclusion. - Publisher will assign an ISBN, a call number for your book within the Dewey Decimal System, and the Library of Congress.
-Most public libraries catalog by Dewey Decimal and most academic librarys catalog by the Library of Congress call numbers. - Publisher will obtain a LCCN (Library of Congress Control Number) from the Library of Congress for your book. - With the help of the Publisher, you will solicit five to ten endorsements for your book which may be used for the book cover and promotion of the book. - Layout of book interior formatting for print. - Finalize the decision about the images to be used on the cover.
-This might be the use of a stock photo licensed for use in the book, or it might entail a custom graphic or professional photo. - Design front and back cover and the spine.
+- Secure another author to write a foreword for your book, receive it, and edit it for inclusion.
+Hopefully, you can secure someone who is well-known in your genre. - Publisher will assign an ISBN, a call number for your book within the Dewey Decimal System, and the Library of Congress.
+Most public libraries catalog by Dewey Decimal and most academic libraries catalog by the Library of Congress call numbers. - Finalize the book title and subtitle. - Author and publisher review final contents of the book's manuscript. - Publisher will obtain a LCCN (Library of Congress Control Number) from the Library of Congress for your book. - With the help of the Publisher, you will solicit five to ten endorsements for your book which may be used for the book cover and interior for promotion of the book. - Layout the book interior formatting for a printed copy. - Finalize the decision about the images to be used on the cover.
+This might be the use of a stock photo licensed for use in the book, or it might entail a custom graphic or professional photo that you provide. - Design front and back cover and the spine. - Establish the retail and wholesale price for your book. - Establish e-book retail price for your book. - Establish contract with Books On Demand to provide retail sales in certain libraries and bookstores who support this technology. - Establish the meta-data information for your book, including a brief description and key words to be distributed when your book is released. - Obtain printed proof copy for review by the author. - Make corrections of contents and/or covers as needed. - Research and license a domain name and create a website for the book, should you desire to have one for the book. - Order and review updated a printed proof, if needed. - Authorize approval for printing.

-- Establish the retail and wholesale price for your book. - Establish e-book retail price for your book. - Establish contract with Books On Demand to provide retail sales in certain libraries and bookstores who support this technology. - Establish the meta-data information for your book, including a brief description and key words to be distributed when your book is released. - Obtain printed proof copy for review by the author. - Make corrections of contents and/or covers as needed. - Research and license a domain name and create a website for the book, should you desire. - Order and review updated a printed proof, if needed. - Authorize approval for printing. - Prepare e-book layout for the Kindle version of your book. - Release pre-publication information to major book buyers and libraries. - Draft and distribution of press release through media outlets. - Order author and publisher inventory copies of book. - Release book for sale through Amazon.com, Barnesandnoble.com, and other book dealers through Ingram Book Distributors. - Provide printed copy of your book to the Library of Congress. - Release of book for sale through Kindle, and other eBook venues. - Solicit possible radio interviews for the promotion of your book. - Organize a book signing party.
+- Prepare e-book layout for the Kindle version of your book. - Release pre-publication information to major book buyers and libraries. - Draft and distribution of press release through media outlets. - Order author and publisher inventory copies of book. - Release book for sale through Amazon.com, Barnesandnoble.com, and other book dealers through Ingram Book Distributors. - Provide printed copy of your book to the Library of Congress. - Release of book for sale through Kindle, and other eBook venues. - Solicit possible radio interviews for the promotion of your book. - Organize a book signing party.